 So what are some of the top ten construction toolbox talk topics?
-Here’s a list to get you started:
+Here’s a list of examples to get you started:

 Toolbox talks are an essential part of any safety program and a great way to get your crew on the same page when it comes to safety.
 But who should give the toolbox talk?

 Ideally, it should be someone with authority—someone who the crew respects and will listen to.
 It can be the foreman, the site supervisor, or another member of management.
 But it doesn’t have to be someone in a supervisory role.
 It could also be a tradesperson who’s been with the company for a long time and knows the ropes.